 Poster Session Dates/Times

-Posters should be put up by 9:00am the day of your assigned session.
-Posters may be left up until 5:00 pm on Thursday, November 12.
-Posters may be left up until 3:00 pm on Friday, November 13 and Saturday, November 14.
+Posters should be put up at least one hour prior to the start of your assigned session.
+Posters may be left up until 7:30 pm on Thursday, November 7.
+Posters may be left up until 1:30 pm Saturday, November 9.
 All posters left up after these times will be discarded.

 All poster boards will be numbered, indicating assigned poster spaces for each session.
-You will receive your specific assignment location prior to the conference.
+Assignments will be made in mid-October.
 Only put your poster up in your assigned space.
 A staff person will be on hand to help you find your space in the exhibit hall.